Richard Newman (English cricketer): Life and family

 Harding Newman married twice.
-He married his first wife Harriet Schütz at Westminster in 1776 aged 17.
+His first marriage was to Harriet Schütz at Westminster in 1776 when he was 17.
 Harriet was the daughter of Francis Schütz of Gillingham Hall in Norfolk, the third-cousin of Frederick, Prince of Wales.
 The marriage produced two surviving sons, Thomas Harding Newman and Benjamin Newman Harding.
 (Note: Thomas inherited his father's share of Blue Hole, although both sons later inherited a share of the property after the death of their aunt Eliza in 1831.)
-Following Harriet's death Harding Newman married his second wife, Rosamond Bradish, in 1806; the marriage produce a further two children before his death two years later.
+Following Harriet's death, Harding Newman married Rosamond Bradish in 1806; the marriage produce a further two children before his death two years later.
 (Note: Little is known of the children from Harding Newman's second marriage.
 Neither seems to have been a beneficiary of his will.)

-A renowned huntsman and considered a fine sportsman, Harding Newman was, according to obituaries, well known in "agricultural circles" and was considered a philanthropist.
+Well known as a huntsman, Harding Newman was, according to obituaries, well known in "agricultural circles" and claimed to be a philanthropist.
 He served as a Justice of the Peace and was commissioned in the Loyal Havering Volunteer Cavalry, serving as the commanding officer of the troop, an Essex Yeomanry unit of provisional cavalry.
 As well as his estates in Essex, he had inherited land at Black Callerton in Northumberland and at Great Clacton in Essex through the Schütz family.

 Harding Newman died at Tempsford in Bedfordshire in 1808 aged 51.
 (Note: His will was proved in December 1808.
 Contemporary sources write that he was in his 52nd year, suggesting an age of 51.)
 His son, Thomas, inherited his Essex estates as well as the slave estates in Jamaica; when he remarried in 1818 Thomas' second wife, Eliza Hall, may have received The Rice portrait, possibly of a young Jane Austen, as a wedding present.
 (Note: The Rice portrait is the subject of some controversy and it is somewhat unclear how it came into the possession of the Harding Newman family.
-It was certainly owned by the Reverend Dr Thomas Harding Newman, Richard Harding Newman's grandson, in 1880.)
+It was confirmed to have been owned by the Reverend Dr Thomas Harding Newman, Richard Harding Newman's grandson, in 1880.)
 Nelmes House was later owned by Thomas' son, also named Thomas, who was a clergyman and fellow of Magdalen College, Oxford.
 Harding Newman's other son Benjamin served in the British Army, rising to the rank of lieutenant colonel.